ericanakabayashi/ribbit_ai/README.md

 # Ribbit - Shazam for frogs!

-The Ribbit web application was developed as a Capstone project for MIDS by Haissam Akhras,  Lia Cappellari, Farouk Ghandour, Erica Nakabayashi and Juliana Gómez Consuegra.
+The Ribbit web application was developed as a Capstone project for UC Berkeley MIDS by Haissam Akhras, Lia Cappellari, Farouk Ghandour, Erica Nakabayashi and Juliana Gómez Consuegra.

 ## Objective